 - 1. Accept gifts or grants which obligate the College to make significant, long-term expenditures of funds or other resources, other than those created by the gift or grant, or which are not in the best interest of the college. - 2.
-Enter into arrangements that have stipulations which could result in the funds being used in imprudent, unlawful or unethical ways. - 3.
+Enter into arrangements that have stipulations which could result in the funds being used in imprudent, unlawful, or unethical ways. - 3.
 Fail to ensure gifts are used in the manner agreed upon with the donor. - 4.
 Enter into arrangements that fail to assess and consider an applicant's capability to produce appropriately targeted, efficient results.

+Change Lo Governance Unit: Board of Trustees

-Date of Change Description of Change Governance Unit 03-07-22 Initial Adoption Board of Trustees 06-15-23 Minor grammatical edits; the term "Means" clarified as "Operational Activities" Board of Trustees
+Date Description of Change

+03-07-22 Initial Adoption

+06-15-23 Minor Grammatical Edits; the term "Means" clarified to "Operational Activities"

+08-15-24 Board Reviewed, No Changes